AP 7400 Employee Travel

 USE OF PRIVATE VEHICLES

-Travelers will be reimbursed at a rate set by the College or collective bargaining agreement for mileage, this is typically the IRS approved rate.
-Mileage reimbursement covers fuel, maintenance, insurance, transportation and operating costs.
+Travelers will be reimbursed at a rate set by the College or collective bargaining agreement for mileage, typically the IRS-approved rate.
+Mileage reimbursement covers fuel, maintenance, insurance, transportation, and operating costs.
 Tolls and reasonable parking charges may be reimbursed in addition to the mileage allowance for travel to non-College locations only.

 Note that fuel costs are included in the per-mile reimbursement rate.
-If the traveler requests reimbursement for mileage, the traveler will not be reimbursed separately for fuel costs.
+If the traveler requests mileage reimbursement, the traveler will not be reimbursed separately for fuel costs.

 The College does not assume liability for damage to personal automobiles used on College business and does not assume liability for deductibles or any other uninsured loss to the vehicle.
 Expenses for repairs, whether or not they result from the traveler’s act, are not reimbursable.
 Under no circumstances will RCC reimburse parking fines or moving violations.